iszczesniak/cpp/aop.md

   The grade withing the first deadline is an average of three highest, **passing** test grades chosen from among the four test grades.
-If you don't manage to get three passing test grades, then you a failing grade (2.0) within the first deadline.
+If you don't manage to get three passing test grades, then you get a failing grade (2.0) within the first deadline.

   If you miss a test, you get a failing grade from that test.
 A test